SameerHussain128/Customer-churn-prediction-ANN_WebApp/README.md

 - Formulate personalized strategies to retain these customers.
 - Save costs associated with acquiring new customers.

-This project aims to bridge the gap between predictive analytics and actionable insights by combining machine learning and web deployment.
+This project aims to bridge the gap between predictive analytics and actionable insights by combining machine learning, deep learning and web deployment.

+## 🛠️ Technologies Used
+* Backend: Flask, Python Programming
+* Frontend: HTML, CSS and Javascript
+* Machine Learning Model: Linear Regression (Trained using scikit-learn)
+* Deep Learning Model Optimizers - Adam, Relu,Relu, Sigmoid layers
+* Database: SQLite for future enhancements
+* IDE: Visual Studio Code and Jupyter notebook, Google colabs

 ### Developer
 For more details or any questions, feel free to contact the developer.